Booklet 12 of this series Establishing your club rules and becoming incorporated provides a step-by-step guide to

 Clubs don't need a post office box for mail but it is recommended.
 If the club is incorporated it is required to have an official address and must inform the Commissioner for Consumer Protection of this address.
 The club must notify the commissioner of a change of address within 28 days of it occurring.

-- Your local government is possibly the clubs most important partner
+- the local government is possibly the club's most important partner

-- Establish a communication link and develop a relationship
+- it establishes communication and develops a relationship

-- Many local governments may be able to help you with information and resources
+- your local government may be able to help you with information and resources

 - it is also a good idea to provide your local government with a copy of your club plan

-Sport and Recreation (WA) has regional officers with expertise in the delivery of sport and recreation including various aspects of running clubs/groups, junior sport, seniors, Aboriginal sport, coaching, officiating and volunteers that can help.
-Do not hesitate in contacting your local Sport and Recreation (WA) office.
+The department has regional officers with expertise in the delivery of sport and recreation including various aspects of running clubs/groups, junior sport, seniors, Aboriginal sport, coaching, officiating and volunteers that can help.
+Do not hesitate contacting your local department office.

-- Affiliation with your State Sports Association is highly recommended.
-They provide essential guidance on and for a range of critical issues
+- Affiliation with your State Sporting Association is highly recommended as they provide essential guidance on and for a range of critical issues

 - Along with local government your State Sports Association is an essential partner for the club